-As intended by the Act, the Housing Task Force is a statewide consortium of appointed "housing experts" from a variety of entities, designated state and federal agency representatives, and invited guests, that meets throughout the year to inform and guide housing policy in Illinois.
-When fully appointed, the Housing Task Force is comprised of forty-three representatives, who are variously appointed by the Governor, General Assembly, and the designated state and federal agencies.
-Housing Task Force membership in 2024 is as follows:
+As intended by the CHPA, the Housing Task Force is a statewide consortium of appointed "housing experts" from a variety of entities, designated state and federal agency representatives, and invited guests, that meets throughout the year to inform and guide housing policy in Illinois.
+When fully appointed per statute, the Housing Task Force is comprised of forty-three representatives, who are variously appointed by the Governor, General Assembly, and the designated state and federal agencies.
+Housing Task Force membership for 2025 is as follows:

-Housing Task Force Chair:
+Housing Task Force Chair